cnabio/duffle/docs/100-CNAB.md

 - downgrade
 - status

 None of the actions are required to be implemented.
-However, none of the actions may returned an error if not implemented.
+However, none of the actions may return an error if not implemented.

 ## Overriding Parameters